-Beneficial for those with skin conditions, like acne or psoriasis, teas and extract are helpful clearing blemishes and eruptions.
+Beneficial for those with skin conditions, like acne or psoriasis, teas and prepared extracts are helpful for clearing blemishes and eruptions.
 This attribute is in part related to its effects at purifying the liver, which is often at the root of many skin disorders.

-Schizandra is an excellent tonic to use with other superfruits, such as camu, maqui, golden berries and acai, in blended drinks to further enhance the eyesight.
+Schizandra, used as a powdered extract, liquid concentrate or tonic tea, works well with other superfruits, such as camu, maqui, golden berries and acai, in blended drinks to further enhance and strengthen the eyesight.